 Scholarships for Disadvantaged Students

 In July 2016, Samuel Merritt University (SMU) was awarded $7.8 million in scholarship money for disadvantaged students who will join the University's mission to diversify the healthcare workforce and improve outcomes in underserved communities.
-It is the largest amount of scholarship money awarded by HRSA to a single university or college in the U.S. this year.
+It is the largest amount of scholarship money awarded by HRSA to a single university or college in the U.S. for 2016.
+It is a four year grant, ending in 2020.
 The grant money — distributed by the Health Resources and Services Administration (HRSA) — is available to SMU students entering or enrolled in the following programs:

 - Doctor of Physical Therapy

-- MSN Family Nurse Practitioner Programs (ELMSN-FNP & MSN-FNP hybrid or on campus only.
+- Entry-Level MSN Family Nurse Practitioner Program (ELMSN FNP Oakland campus students only.
 Online students are not eligible.)

 - Master of Physician Assistant